HelianaTeixeira/WFD-TRaC-data-upto2022/README.md

 note: for the third WFD reporting cycle, WISE4 has been superseded by WISE-6 for Water quality, and by WISE-2 for Biology.

 ## Procedure for data extraction
-1st EXTRACT DATA: the scripts WFD-TRaC-data-upto2022/R_scripts/"extract?-?-?.R" were used to extract data from each of the data sources above indicated for TW and CW categories, selecting variables of interest and merging information from different tables (e.g. samples status classification and respective typology information).
+1st EXTRACT DATA: the scripts WFD-TRaC-data-upto2022/R_scripts/"extract?-?-?.R" were used to extract data from each of the data sources above indicated for TW and CW categories, selecting variables of interest and merging information from different tables (e.g. samples' Status classification and respective Typology information).
 More details in each script, including of corrections performed (scripts require download of the databases or, alternatively, adjustments to the script to access the databases online):

-  - extractWFD-WISEv4-BioEQS.R
+  - extractWFD-WISEv4-BioEQS.R (resulting in 4 .rds output files: CW BQE, TW BQE, TraC BQE and TraC SE)
   - extractSOE-WISE2-Biology.R
   - extractSOE-WISE6-SE.R